 When designing the evaluation, it can be helpful to consider the existing evidence.
 For example, when others have attempted to deliver a similar change, what outcomes did they achieve?
 Or, did they identify specific aspects of their service redesign that prevented successful implementation?
-Support with evidence review and access to a library of existing evidence, including from across the Midlands Decision Support Network is provided by the evidence and knowledge team within the Strategy Unit.
+Support with evidence review and synthesis is available from specialists at The Strategy Unit.